Financial Experts Caution Biden’s Capital Gains Proposal May Impact Small Business Owners

 Increase the home’s cost basis by:

 - Tacking on the cost of improvements.
-Example: New siding, roof and/or property renovations.
+Example: New siding, roof and/or certain property renovations.

 - Keep immaculate records on all improvements